Antibody Validation Strategies: CiteAb introductory guides

 How is validation using mass spectrometry done in practice?

 After immunocapture via the antibody, mass spectrometry can be carried out on the sample.
-Mass spectrometry allows you to calculate the molecular weight of the target and therefore identify if the antibody is binding to what you think it should be.
-A negative control of an antibody against an unrelated protein target should also be used for comparison.
+Mass spectrometry allows you to calculate the molecular weight of the target.
+You can then identify if the antibody is binding to what you think it should be.
+For comparison, a negative control of an antibody against an unrelated protein target should also be used.

-We noted that Edfors et al. published a paper on antibody validation for western blotting, in which they drew attention to the risk of this strategy for measuring specificity of the antibody to unrelated, bound proteins [6].
+We noted that Edfors et al. published a paper on antibody validation for western blotting.
+They drew attention to the risk of this strategy for measuring specificity of the antibody to unrelated, bound proteins [5].

 Cell Treatment Strategies